-I stood outside the club, Guilty Pleasures, watching as people ran into line all eager to meet the Master of the City, Jean-Claude.
+I stood outside the club, Guilty Pleasures, watching as people ran into the line, all eager to meet the Master of the City, Jean-Claude.
 Vampires had become rather public and Jean-Claude had become their portrait guy for their good PR campaign.
-I took a deep breath trying to calm herself by connecting to the closet body of water she could find which happened to be a lake about 20 miles east of me.
-The application in my hand was wrinkled from the tight grip I had on it.
-I took another deep breath looking around as I walked into the club in front of the line, since I was applying for a job the bouncer let me in.
+I took a deep breath trying to calm myself by connecting to the closet body of water that I could find which happened to be a lake about 20 miles east of me.
+(Did I mention I'm an elemental?)

 I walked up to the hostess and smiled the best I could manage.
 "I'm here to see Jean-Claude."
 She nodded and went to the phones quickly saying a few words before returning to me.
 "Go through to the back second door on the right."
 I smiled thanking her as I began to head to the back.
-This job was something I needed working at a human establishment had been hell for me.
+This job was something I needed, working at a human establishment had been hell for me.

 I walked towards the second door on the right and took one last brief moment to gather myself putting on the mask I had trained myself to wear years ago.
 I knocked before attempting to open the door, old habits my grandmother stowed in me never dying.
 A voice that I couldn't describe with any word but butter came through the door.
 "Please come in."

 I could hear the age in the voice and knew that for once some of the rumors were true and Jean-Claude was an old one.
 Slowly, I opened the door to reveal a black office.
 I mean black, the black paint could be mistaken for a night sky but it was the only think that gave way to any other colors.
 My vision moved forward to see a refined gentleman sitting at his desk.
 His shoulder length black curly hair gave the impression that he was from Latino descent but his face quickly refuted that claim.
 I took another step into the office.

-I noticed the girl on the couch that I had not immediately focused on and then smiled brightly, actually a genuine smile seeped through the mask I usually kept in place as she recognized me as well.
+I noticed the girl on the couch that I had not immediately focused on and then smiled brightly.
+An actual genuine smile seeped through the mask I usually kept in place as she recognized me as well.
 "Mizelle!"
 She screamed leaping from the couch and throwing her arms around me.
-I was thankful she didn't use my real name, and besides most people referred to me by my middle name anyway since it was often the name I gave.
+I was thankful she didn't use my real name, besides most people referred to me by my middle name anyway since it was often the name I gave.

 I noticed Jean-Claude rising from his desk and immediately tensed up my mask reshaping my face letting no emotion through.
 Anita noticed the gesture but said nothing.
 Jean-Claude flashed a smile that probably would have made regular women sink to their knees.
 He bowed softly and glanced at Anita.

-"It appears you are a friend of my friend and vampire servant."
-Anita looked at her with the stubbornness she had and I smiled inside knowing she was exactly a servant.
+I nodded as I removed my hand.
+"Yes, it is.
+Anyway, I came here looking for a job as a waitress or bartender."
+I said extending my resume.
 I was trying my hardest not to be a dancer considering I didn't dance that well and I couldn't conceal weapons if half my clothes had to be off.

 "The job is yours."
 He said without even glancing at the resume.
 "Your father sent the resume about two weeks and told me to await you."